Jarran2R/osu-nppp/README.md

 <sup>**Mods are only visible if any are selected.</sup>
 <sup>***Current pp, only visible if the player is currently playing a map.</sup>
 ## Roadmap
-- [ ] Have commands not be case-sensitive
+- [x] Make commands not case-sensitive
 - [ ] Add `!pp` command for calculating user-defined accuracy of the current beatmap
 - [ ] Organize
   - [ ] Site